-These are lucrative part-time jobs as well, so it would be a shame if any of these candidates ran unopposed.
-For instance, a commissioner in Tamarac makes $33,000 and the mayor makes $38,000 plus each get a hefty $700 monthly car allowance, travel expenses, health and life insurance, and a host of other benefits.
+These are lucrative part-time jobs, so it would be a shame if any of these candidates ran unopposed.
+For instance, a commissioner in Tamarac makes $33,000.
+The mayor makes $38,000 plus each gets a hefty $700 monthly car allowance, travel expenses, health and life insurance, and many other benefits.

-Harry Dressler is currently mayor and rumor has it he’s running again in 2018.
+Harry Dressler is currently mayor, and rumor has it he was running again in 2018.
 He is self-employed and a resident of Woodmont Country Club.
 He won both elections unopposed for his city commission seat in district four back in 2006 and 2009.
-After former Mayor Beth Talabisco’s suspension, although Dressler was not vice mayor at the time, he was nominated as mayor after the current vice mayor, Michelle Gomez, declined the position.
-Dressler then completed Talabisco’s term and ran for mayor in 2014 where he defeated Michael Gelin.
+After former Mayor Beth Talabisco’s suspension, although Dressler was not vice mayor, he was nominated as mayor after the current vice mayor, Michelle Gomez, declined the position.
+Dressler then completed Talabisco’s term and ran for mayor in 2014, where he defeated Michael Gelin.